Enhancing the Transformer with Explicit Relational Encoding for Math Problem Solving: Experimental Results

 \subsection{Implementation Details}

+The TP-Transformer uses the same hyper-parameters as the regular Transformer ($d_z=512, d_f=2048, H=8, L=6$).
+Due to the use of the TP-Attention this results in a larger number of trainable weights.
+For this reason we also include two hyper-parameter settings with fewer trainable weights. \textit{TP-Transformer B} shrinks the hidden-state size and filter size from a multiple of 64 to a multiple of 60 ($d_z=480, d_f=1920$) which results in 1.2 million fewer trainable weights than the baseline and the \textit{TP-Transformer C} shrinks the filter size more aggressively down to a total of 14.2 million trainable weights (\texttildelow 32\% fewer weights) by massively reducing the filter size while keeping the hidden state size the same ($d_z=512, d_f=512$).

 We initialize the symbol embedding matrix $\mE$ from $\mathcal{N}(0,1)$, $\mW^{(p)}$ from $\mathcal{N}(1,1)$, and all other matrices $\mW^{(\cdot)}$ using the Xavier uniform initialization as introduced by \cite{glorot2010understanding}.
-The model parameters are set to $d_z=512, d_f=2048, d_v=72, H=8, L=6$.
 We were not able to train the TP-Transformer, nor the regular Transformer, using the learning rate and gradient clipping scheme described by \cite{saxton2018analysing}.
 Instead we proceed as follows: The gradients are computed using PyTorch's Autograd engine and their gradient norm is clipped at 0.1.
 The optimizer we use is also Adam, but with a smaller $\text{learning\_rate}=1 \times 10^{-4}, \text{beta1}=0.9, \text{beta2}=0.995$.
-We train with a batch size of 1024 up to 1.7 million steps.
+We train with a batch size of 1024.

-\section{Interpreting the learned structure}
+\section{Interpreting the Learned Structure}

-We report initial results of analyzing the learned structure of the encoder network's last layer from our 700k-step TP-Transformer.
+We report initial results of analyzing the learned structure of the encoder network's last layer after training the TP-Transformer for 700k steps.

-\subsection{Interpreting the learned roles}
+\subsection{Interpreting the Learned Roles}

 To this end, we sample 128 problems from the interpolation dataset of the \textit{arithmetic\_\_mixed} module and collect the role vectors from a randomly chosen head.
 We use $k$-means with $k=20$ to cluster the role vectors from different samples and different time steps of the final layer of the encoder.
 Interestingly, we find separate clusters for digits in the numerator and denominator of fractions.
 When there is a fraction of fractions we can observe that these assignments are placed such that the second fraction reverses, arguably simplifying the division of fractions into a multiplication of fractions (see Fig.~\ref{fig:interpret}).